 In 2018, I went to all the Sourcing Summits in Europe and Sourcecon, I also co-organized #truParis and #truGeneva.
 I can only encourage people to join these events, what you learn is amazing but even more importantly, you meet people that become your friends and you join a community of people always happy to help you.

 Wherever you are, build your community around you, organize drinks and even invite people to call your “competitors”, who cares where people work, people are all great.
 Don’t wait for people to do things for you, just do it.

 You have won a lot of sourcing competitions.
 What is your sourcing superpower?
-What are your favourite sourcing tools?
+What are your favorite sourcing tools?

-I don’t have ANY superpower, I think sourcing is all about the mindset, how you think about things, understand the behaviour of the people more than looking for keywords.
+I don’t have ANY superpower, I think sourcing is all about the mindset, how you think about things, understand the behavior of the people more than looking for keywords.